 - The headset is charged sufficiently.

 - The operating instructions of the BLUETOOTH device is on hand.

 - Enter pairing mode on this headset.

-When you pair the headset with a device for the first time after you bought it, or after you initialized the headset (the headset has no pairing information), press and hold the button for about 2 seconds when the headset is turned off.
+Turn on the headset, when you pair the headset with a device for the first time after you bought it, or after you initialized the headset (the headset has no pairing information).
 The headset enters pairing mode automatically.

 When you pair a 2nd or subsequent device (the headset has pairing information for other devices), press and hold the button for about 7 seconds.

 Make sure that the indicator flashes blue and red alternately after you release the button.
 You hear voice guidance “BLUETOOTH pairing”.